-In general terms elected members wishing to put forward such motions should seek to provide the Head of Finance and LegalCorporate Improvement and Finance with as much notice as possible of their intentions so that sufficient time is available to provide any financial information that may be required.
+In general terms elected members wishing to put forward such motions should seek to provide the HeadDirector of Finance-and Legal with as much notice as possible of their intentions so that sufficient time is available to provide any financial information that may be required.

 As a minimum elected members must provide 7 clear days notice of their intentions to allow sufficient time for the costs (if any) and funding options (if required) to be identified.
-This timescale is in line with Standing Order 25 (1) which requires 7 clear days notice in writing to be given to the Service Leader - Legal and Democratic Head of Legal and Democratic Services for such motions.
+This timescale is in line with Standing Order 25 (1) which requires 7 clear days notice in writing to be given to the Service Leader-Director of Legal and Democratic Services for such motions.

-In practical terms elected members may wish to advise the Head of Finance and LegalCorporate Improvement and Finance at the same time as they notify the Service Leader - Legal and Democratic Head of Legal and Democratic Services of any Category 1 motions.
+In practical terms elected members may wish to advise the DirectorHead of Finance and Legal at the same time as they notify the Director of Service Leader - Legal and Democratic Services of any Category 1 motions.